-- How to focus your dog’s attention for learning dog tricks
+- How do I get my dog’s attention when learning dog tricks?

-- Top tips for teaching your dog tricks
+- Top tips for teaching your dog advanced tricks

 - 5 Cool dog tricks to teach your canine friend

 - How to teach dog tricks to more than one dog